ArminJo/arduino-test-compile/README.md

 E.g. if you specify `extra-arduino-cli-args: "--warnings default"`, this overwrites the default setting of `--warnings all` for compile, which may be especially useful for ESP32 source compilation.<br/>
 Be aware, that you cannot add to `--build-property compiler.[cpp,c,S].extra_flags`, if you already specified `build-properties`, they will be overwritten by your content.
 See https://github.com/arduino/arduino-cli/pull/1044.

-This example tells arduino-cli to do the lolin32 build for what the Arduino IDE calls *Tools > Partition Scheme > No OTA (Large APP)*.
+This example tells arduino-cli to do the lolin32 build for what the Arduino IDE calls *Tools > Partition Scheme > No OTA (Large APP)*, what can also be specified with `arduino-boards-fqbn: esp32:esp32:lolin32:PartitionScheme=no_ota`.

 ```yaml
 strategy: